 In a final thought, J. T. and Nancy Williams appear to have had very few heirs.
 If James L. Williams of Haywood County in 1860 is the same James, son of J. T. and Nancy, there are some heirs who survived.
 None of the other children appear to have had surviving children.

 A good friend said, “By uncovering this, you are doing someone a favor.”
 I sigh.
 I do not know if Jefferson and Nancy are ancestors.
-Perhaps DNA eventually whether this line is a valid one for our family ancestry.
+Perhaps DNA eventually can prove whether this line is a valid one for our family ancestry.

-Still, these are more ancestors worthy the note.
+Still, these are ancestors worthy the note.
 Even if they died with no heirs.
 They certainly were important to their community; to those whose lives they touched; to their parents, siblings, nieces and nephews; and we hope to those who were were their emancipated slaves.

 Jefferson Thomas Williams and his wife Nancy Daughtry are highlighted as people with loving souls, compassionate and faithful, looking out for the interest of others, in a harsh era.